DMV.ORG is a privately owned website that is not owned or operated by any government agency.

 My CDL has been suspended, but my boss let me make a big delivery this morning―I was caught.
 What now?

-Both you and your employer face being fined up to $5,000 each, plus jail time.
+You (and possibly your employer) face being fined up to $5,000, or jail time.